 Women in female-dominated fields are not better.

-I’ve heard some women (annoying women I may add) stress that motherhood is the most important job anyone can have or taking care or the home or taking care of the family.
+I’ve heard some women (annoying women I may add) stress that motherhood is the most important job anyone can have.
 Ok fine.
 You are entitled to your thoughts, annoying woman.

 The problems with this belief are at least threefold.
 It’s other-ing to women who cannot or don’t want to have children or who are single.
 It’s other-ing to women who put their career first.
 It’s shaming for women who have to work and who have to hire outside help for raising their children.

+There’s nothing wrong with not having children.
+I don’t have children and I’m fine.
 I know a lot of women who have fertility issues.
-Also there’s nothing wrong with not having children.
-I don’t have children and I’m fine.
 Obviously women without children are not any less worthy of being mothers.
 They are excellent aunts and sisters and daughters.
 We need all of these roles.
 Being a mom isn’t the job that everyone can have or wants.